-Includes any premiums received on issue of share capital.
-Any transaction costs associated with the issuing of shares are deducted from share premium.
-On 9 April 2024, VMED O2 UK Limited implemented a capital reduction to reduce the share premium reserve to nil and increase the accumulated (loss) profit by £7,001.9 million.
-The capital reduction was effective from 10 April 2024.
+Previously included any premiums received on issue of share capital, less group reconstruction relief where appropriate.
+Any transaction costs associated with the issuing of shares were deducted from share premium.
+On 24 May 2024, the Company implemented a capital reduction to reduce the share premium reserve to nil and increase the accumulated (loss) profit by £20,559.7 million.
+The capital reduction was effective from 28 May 2024.

-Accumulated Profit
+Accumulated Profit (Loss)